biodiversity-aq/bas_jr15005_molluscs/README.md

 # bas\_jr15005\_molluscs

-This repository contains short code to transform raw data of dataset `Mollusca collected by AGT trawl from the 2016 SO-AntEco Expedition to the South Orkney Islands, Antarctica - Data`
+This repository contains short code to transform raw data of dataset `Mollusca collected by AGT trawl from the 2016 SO-AntEco Expedition to the South Orkney Islands, Antarctica - Data`.
+The resource is available at: https://ipt.biodiversity.aq/resource?r=bas_jr15005_molluscs

 ## Dataset decription